-There are plenty of free activities in Pittsburgh and Its Countryside from gallery crawls to movies in the park to free wifi.
-Check out our top picks here:
+There are plenty of free activities in Pittsburgh and its Countryside from gallery crawls to movies in the park to free wifi.

-See skyscrapers.
-Soak up stories.
-Scarf down a sandwich.
+See skyscrapers, soak up stories, scarf down a sandwich and more during this free activity!
 Download one or all six walking tours of downtown Pittsburgh to learn surprising tales from the past, see the best classic and modern skyscrapers, and sit down for coffee or Pittsburgh's legendary lunch.
-These tours were created by the Pittsburgh History & Landmarks Foundation are one of the best ways to experience Pittsburgh rich architectural history!
+These tours, created by the Pittsburgh History & Landmarks Foundation, are one of the best ways to experience Pittsburgh's rich architectural history!
 Download Tour Here

 Your mouth may water in this museum-and-restaurant combination that features the world's largest Big Mac statue.
 You'll also find hundreds of artifacts and high-tech exhibits that celebrate this popular sandwich, which was invented 40 years ago in nearby Uniontown by Jim Delligatti.